 Rows 3-16: Continue working hdc in each stitch across each row, ch 2 at end of each row before turning to work next row.

 Row 17: Check to make sure that beginning tail of thread is on your left.
 Work across final row.

 Edging: Do not turn dishcloth, rather, continue around outer edge sc in each opening and using 2 sc in corners (if "dishing" occurs: 1 sc, ch 1, 1 sc in corners).
 Finish off with ss in end.
 Incorporate thread ends on back side of dishcloth.

 While you can weave your end in, if you have the patience, it is far better to sew it in, to prevent later unraveling.

-If you haven't worked hdc in awhile, see the video below.
+If you haven't worked hdc in awhile and need to refresh your memory, see the video below.

 Half Double Crochet